 Transforming a dull slope into a beautiful rock garden is easy when you choose the right plants, and it’s simple to make.
-All you need is a few large rocks or stones, free-draining soil and a mix of rockery plants.
-By simply filling in crevices between paving stones or transforming a soft slop, you can plant an array of colourful plants to create a pleasing rock garden.
-There are a lot of plants that fall into this category, from sun-thriving plants to shade-loving plants, but in this guide, we will share our choices for the 10 best plants to fill in your rock garden.
+From sun-thriving plants to shade-loving plants, this guide, we will share the 10 best plants to fill in your rock garden.

 This mixture of Anemone DeCaen has the perfect mix of colours to give you a natural and carefree-looking display.
 An ideal partner for creating a bold and bright rockery display.
 This Anemone variety will flower each year and is an excellent naturalizing plant.